kevinveeder/kevinveeder.me/README.md

 ### Objective:
-To build and deploy a working portfolio to serve as my computer science resume.
+To build and deploy a working portfolio to serve as my technical resume.